kikoking1/ec2-crud-app-projectshare-tutorial/README.md

 }
 ```

+## Create IAM Role to Attache the Policy to
+Create a new IAM Role called `projectshare`, which will later attached to the ec2.

+Then attach your custom policy from above to this new IAM role.

 ## Create EC2
-1. Add “User Data Script” below to the user data section on ec2 creation
+1. Add “User Data Script” below to the user data section on ec2 creation.
-2. Create security group on ec2 with port 80, 443 open to the world, and port 22 to just “My IP”
+2. Create security group on ec2 with port 80, 443 open to the world, and port 22 to just “My IP”.
-3. Attach the IAM role, that was created above, to the ec2
+3. Attach the IAM role, that was created above, to the ec2.
-4. When prompted, create new private key and download for use in connecting via ssh later.
+4. When prompted, create new private key and download for use in connecting via ssh later. (if you haven't had one created already).
-5. Launch the ec2
+5. Launch the ec2.

 ```
 #!/bin/bash